Walnut Creek, NC Demographics

 A map of Walnut Creek's Population by Race

-Of the 776 places in North Carolina, Walnut Creek is the 431st most populous.
+Walnut Creek is ranked the 398th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Walnut Creek was ranked the 431st most populous place in the 2020 Census.

 Walnut Creek's White Population